iamthe-nerdyDev/CMS-API/README.md

 This was built using `Express + TypeScript`

+**NOTE:** For usage with postman, you can check for `CMS-API.postman_collection.json` file.
+Import it and get right into business.

 ## 💻 Installation and Setup

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.